cornelius-muhatia/spring-chasis-resource/readme.md

 - Javax validations (@NotNull, @Size)
 - Unique fields (Fields annotated with @Unique annotation)
 - Validates relational entities

+> If the entity has a status field it is updated to 1 or `new Status(1);`.
+> If the entity has intrash field it is updated to "NO"

 #### Javax Validations
 Default javax validation message will be used for example
 ```java